In this article

 This can lead to any of the following short-term effects:

-Experiencing a single blackout does not necessarily indicate that a person has a drinking problem.
+Experiencing a single blackout doesn’t necessarily indicate that a person has a drinking problem.
 However, blacking out often increases the risk of developing an alcohol use disorder (AUD) or other health problems.
 If you experience blackouts regularly, you may have a drinking problem.

 Long-term effects of alcohol use disorder can be severe and life-threatening, including:

 If you or someone you know is addicted to alcohol, you should seek help.
-There are many types of addiction treatment available for those suffering from an alcohol use disorder.
+Many types of addiction treatment are available for those suffering from an alcohol use disorder.

 Inpatient treatment takes place at a licensed residential treatment center.